python-graphblas/python-graphblas/docs/user_guide/udt.rst

 output type.

 Declaring the type does not switch off the shape check described above; it points the check at the declared type instead.
-A UDF whose result cannot fill a ``ret_dtype`` element is still rejected when the op is typed, so a wrong ``ret_dtype`` is a registration error rather than a silently mis-typed result.
+The result must also be something the declared type can hold: one value per field for a record, an array or a scalar for an array UDT, and a scalar for a scalar type.
+A UDF that breaks either rule is rejected when the op is typed, so a wrong ``ret_dtype`` is a registration error rather than a silently mis-typed result.

 It does not apply to ``SelectOp``, whose return type GraphBLAS fixes at ``BOOL``, nor to builtin (non-UDT) dtypes, where the return type comes from